facebookresearch/soundspaces-challenge/README.md

     ADD agent.py /agent.py
     ADD submission.sh /submission.sh
     ```
     Build your docker container: `docker build . --file audionav.dockerfile  -t audionav_submission` or using `docker build . --file audionav.dockerfile  -t audionav_submission`.
 (Note: you may need `sudo` priviliges to run this command.)
+    In addition to a random agent, we provide the end-to-end RL agent as well as an example checkpoint file (trained) for participants to start with.

 2. Following instructions for downloading SoundSpaces [dataset](https://github.com/facebookresearch/sound-spaces/tree/master/soundspaces) and place all data under data/ folder.